spencertipping/ni/doc/ni_by_example_3.md

 ####Subroutines

 Perl is a multi-paradigm language, but the dominant paradigm for Perl within `ni` is procedural programming.
 Unlike the object-oriented languages with which you are likely familiar, procedural languages

+Perl subroutines store the variables with which they are called in a default variable named `@_`.
+Take a moment here to think about how one would refer to the

 ####Default Variables
 While nice languages make you take pains to indicate default values and variables, Perl is not at all nice in this regard.
 `ni` takes advantage

 ##Intermediate Perl Operations